Asupkay/Raffler/README.md

 ## The Folders
 ### raffle-site

-This is the nodejs express server and the files for the website.
-There is another README in there with more information
+This is the Node.js Express server and the files for the website.
+There is another README in there with more information.

 ### gcp-random-picker

-This is the serverless function that is hosted on Google Serverless Functions there is another README in there with more information
+This is the serverless function that is hosted on Google Serverless Functions there is another README in there with more information.